LIVE performance

-A selection of Ben's most recent creation work: Performance Art, Improvisation & Dance-Theatre
+A selection of Ben's most recent live performance works: Theatre, Performance Art, Improvisation & Dance

 For a complete artist CV/Resume please download here.